kevL/yata/ReadMe.txt

             cells (A contiguous block is required for multicell cut and copy operations.)
 RMB       - selects a cell and opens the cell context (Note that if editing a
-            cell then a right-click on a different part of the table either inside or outside the grid cancels the edit.)
+            cell then a right-click also cancels or accepts the edit depending on the Setting "acceptedit=".)

+- click outside the grid -
+LMB - accepts an edit if editing a cell
+RMB - cancels an edit if editing a cell, otherwise deselects all cells, rows,
+      and cols

 Note that frozen-col cells cannot be directly selected or edited.
 Additionally, note that pressing Shift when clicking on a colhead or rowhead never selects a